aki-anz/Jupiter-Business-App/README.md

 ## Core Features

+### Single Page Application

+The app is a SPA which excels in building rich user interface with many features, and it heavily relies on the usage of Javascript and is exposed to web API and derives its logic from the browser more than traditional Multi Page Applications.

+This helps our app to be more interactive, and have much better user experience than MPAs are capable of, instead of serving read-only content that users may have little interest in.

+### React-Router-Dom

+The app is built with navigation links from [react-router-dom] (https://github.com/ReactTraining/react-router/tree/master/packages/react-router-dom).

+`BrowserRouter, Route, Link` components are imported from react-router-dom, and are used in the navigation bar, * Navbar.js *, to help user navigate between different pages of the application.

+### Page404 Fallback Page

+The app is built upon `Switch` statement which the app navigates between different pages within the same app.

+There is an additional *Page404* component which shows up everytime user enters incorrect address, then, the user can click a button to return to the homepage with `Link` component.

 ### Responsive Web Design

 The entire app with all of its components, *Home.js*, *Search.js*, *Plan.js*, *Contact.js* are mobile responsive, thanks to `@media` rule from CSS.

 The navigation bar will automatically shrink into a hamburger menu with a list of navigation links, once clicked on, a full-screen toggle menu will appear, where user can navigate to other pages of the app.

-### React-Router-Dom

-The app is built with navigation links from [react-router-dom] (https://github.com/ReactTraining/react-router/tree/master/packages/react-router-dom).

-`BrowserRouter, Route, Link, Switch` components are imported from react-router-dom, and are used in the navigation bar, * Navbar.js *, to help user navigate between different pages of the application.

 ### API With Emotion JS